 Weronika was diagnosed with Type 1 diabetes when she was 4 years old (today, she’s 29).
-She experienced diabetes burnout… She never gave up and finally succeed to get back on her feet!
-It encouraged her to spread the word about diabetes, educate and help people to cope with it… After a long run to accept her chronic disease, she’s now ready to have a beer with her diabetes! 🤣
+She experienced diabetes burnout… She never gave up, and eventually succeeded in getting back on her feet!
+It encouraged her to spread the word about diabetes, educate and help people to cope with it… After a long run to accept her chronic disease, she’s now ready to have a beer with her diabetes! ?

 My name is Weronika, I am an artist, online creator and diabetes advocate.
-I live with Type 1 diabetes for 24 years and counting (unfortunately hashimoto, endometriosis, atopic dermatitis, chronic migraines with aura and IBS joined my chronic party).
+I have been living with Type 1 diabetes for 24 years and counting (unfortunately hashimoto, endometriosis, atopic dermatitis, chronic migraines with aura and IBS joined my chronic party).
 My professional background is Exhibition Design & Visual Communication, and Internet Marketing.
-Since 2013 I run a diabetes blog and social media channels where I share my thoughts, tips and stories.
+Since 2013 I’ve been running a diabetes blog and social media channels where I share my thoughts, tips and stories.
 Every year I engage in various health- or diabetes-focused programmes, campaigns, and actions.
 Currently, I am a participant of IDF Young Leaders in Diabetes Programme, member of IDF Blue Circle Voices network, T1International Digital Advocate and more.

 What made you start your advocacy/educational work in the first place?
 And what makes you keeping on everyday?